19 dead in fighting between Myanmar army, rebels: military - Journal du Cameroun

 – ‘Serious offensive’ –

-TNLA spokesman Major Mai Aik Kyaw told AFP that they attacked joint military and militia posts in the Shan State town of Muse and on a road to Lashio.
+TNLA spokesman Major Mai Aik Kyaw told AFP that they attacked joint military and militia posts and a casino just outside the Shan State town of Muse and on a road to Lashio.

 “We fight because of heavy fighting in our region and the serious offensive in Kachin State,” he said, referring to fresh confrontations in Myanmar’s northernmost state between the military and the TNLA-aligned Kachin Independence Army.